openSUSE/gitarro/doc/BASICS.md

 # Tests

-Tipically you will have a shell script making all the work for you, including possible parameters (but again, it is possible to use any other scripting language, binaries or commands).
+Typically you will have a shell script making all the work for you, including possible parameters (but again, it is possible to use any other scripting language, binaries or commands).

 For example: